Azure/azure-powershell/src/Cdn/docs/New-AzFrontDoorCdnCustomDomain.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`TLSSETTING <IAfdDomainHttpsParameters>`: The configuration specifying how to enable HTTPS for the domain - using AzureFrontDoor managed certificate or user's own certificate.
+TLSSETTING <IAfdDomainHttpsParameters>: The configuration specifying how to enable HTTPS for the domain - using AzureFrontDoor managed certificate or user's own certificate.
 If not specified, enabling ssl uses AzureFrontDoor managed certificate by default.
-  - `CertificateType <AfdCertificateType>`: Defines the source of the SSL certificate.
+  - `CertificateType <String>`: Defines the source of the SSL certificate.
-  - `[MinimumTlsVersion <AfdMinimumTlsVersion?>]`: TLS protocol version that will be used for Https
+  - `[MinimumTlsVersion <String>]`: TLS protocol version that will be used for Https
   - `[Secret <IResourceReference>]`: Resource reference to the secret. ie. subs/rg/profile/secret
     - `[Id <String>]`: Resource ID.